-- (ii) SCHEDULING AND PUBLIC NOTICE OF MEETINGS. - A. For subdivisions of land that will create five or more new lots, or for which new public infrastructure is required to be constructed (beyond utility connections from new lots to existing utility lines), the application shall be scheduled, and required public notices provided for Planning public notices provided, for Planning Board hearing in accordance with § 375-504(6).

-B. Subdivisions of land creating four or fewer new lots, and for which no new public infrastructure is required to be constructed (except for
+- (ii) SCHEDULING AND PUBLIC NOTICE OF MEETINGS. - A. For subdivisions of land that will create five or more new lots, or for which new public infrastructure is required to be constructed (beyond utility connections from new lots to existing utility lines), the application shall be scheduled, and required public notices provided, for Planning Board hearing in accordance with Section 375-5(D)(6).§ 375-504(6). - B. Subdivisions of land creating four or fewer new lots, and for which no new public infrastructure is required to be constructed (except for utility connections from new lots to existing utility lines) do not require a public hearing and may be approved by the Chief Planning Official.